 Here are two more little pumpkins, made with the pattern half-size.

-Browse through more fall projects and inspiration on Create Whimsy.
+Browse through more hand embroidery projects on Create Whimsy.